 Despite the seemingly countless applications for artificial intelligence in data-driven health care, the industry has been particularly sluggish in adopting this rapidly advancing technology.
 Between hesitant staff members and outdated digital infrastructures, several obstacles stand in the way of widespread AI integration.

 But that doesn’t mean that health care organizations don’t see AI coming.
 Odds are, many of them are well-aware of the massive operational and cultural change awaiting the industry.
-That’s why a growing number of organizations are currently preparing for this momentous transition by becoming increasingly digitized and data-driven.
+That’s why a growing number of organizations are currently preparing for this momentous transition.
+They are becoming increasingly digitized and data-driven.
 After all, AI’s decisions are based entirely on the data it ingests.
-For this reason, health care organizations would be wise to accustom themselves to prioritizing digital data collection and taking better care of this data across the board.
+For this reason, health care organizations would be wise to accustom themselves to prioritizing digital data collection.
+They should also take better care of this data across the board.

-An organization that already understands the value of data and related technology is well positioned for a smooth integration when AI inevitably enters its daily operations.
-With this in mind, here are a few ways health care organizations can shift to a data-driven approach that will greet AI with open arms.
+An organization that already understands the value of data and related technology is well-positioned for a smooth integration.
+When AI inevitably enters its daily operations, it will be ready.
+With this in mind, here are a few ways health care organizations can shift to a data-driven approach.
+This will help them greet AI with open arms.

 Phasing out physical documents

 The first step towards adding more value to data is verifying its accuracy.
-Because health care data is compiled from a variety of sources and formats, this makes it difficult to structure and formulate the data into a comprehensive health history for any particular patient.
-The lack of structure combined with the need to constantly pull data from different sources and convert it into different formats also leaves more room for human error.
+Because health care data is compiled from a variety of sources and formats, structuring the data into a comprehensive health history becomes challenging for any particular patient.
+The lack of structure, combined with the need to constantly pull data from different sources and convert it into different formats, also leaves more room for human error.

 A fully digitized health care organization has already taken a big step towards preparing for AI, which has the power to ingest and aggregate vast swaths of digital data.
-When the organization introduces AI, it will already be accustomed to working primarily with digital data and will be able to verify the accuracy of the data it feeds into AI.
+When the organization introduces AI, it will already be accustomed to working primarily with digital data.
+Moreover, it will be able to verify the accuracy of the data it feeds into AI.

 Using advanced technology

-One major technology that health care organizations should be taking advantage of, if they haven’t already, is electronic health record (EHR) systems, which have evolved tremendously as of late.
+One major technology that health care organizations should be taking advantage of, if they haven’t already, is electronic health record (EHR) systems.
+These have evolved tremendously as of late.

-Organizing data for practical use can additionally help clinicians distinguish the most useful types of data for improving patient care, giving them a glimpse of the meaningful insights they’ll eventually see from AI.
-As it stands today, clinicians are so overloaded with information that they can’t narrow down what should and shouldn’t be incorporated into patient care, and organization is key for making these decisions.
+Organizing data for practical use can additionally help clinicians distinguish the most useful types of data for improving patient care.
+It gives them a glimpse of the meaningful insights they’ll eventually see from AI.
+As it stands today, clinicians are so overloaded with information.
+They can’t narrow down what should and shouldn’t be incorporated into patient care.
+Organization is key to making these decisions.

 Hiring new staff and training employees

 One of the biggest barriers towards the widespread adoption of AI in health care is the industry’s lack of familiarity with how the technology works.
-You can’t expect health care workers to trust the data-driven insights provided by AI if they have no idea how these insights are produced in the first place.
-While health care organizations might not have the resources to conduct in-house training that’s specific to AI, they can at least get the ball rolling by educating key employees about the different data points that will come to affect their daily routines.
-It’s important for employees to understand which processes will become more data-driven and why this transition is beneficial for patient care.
+You can’t expect health care workers to trust the data-driven insights provided by AI if they have no idea how these insights are produced.
+While health care organizations might not have the resources to conduct in-house training that’s specific to AI, they can at least get the ball rolling.
+They can educate key employees about the different data points that will come to affect their daily routines.
+Employees need to understand which processes will become more data-driven and why this transition is beneficial for patient care.

 Final thoughts

 As you can see, prioritizing the collection and implementation of accurate data is essentially a precursor for the introduction of AI.
-This is an opportunity for health care organizations to learn how data can help them do their jobs before data becomes the very center of their jobs.
-A data-driven health care organization is ultimately more primed to achieve the main objectives of AI with minimal operational disruption and workplace stress.
+This is an opportunity for health care organizations to learn how data can help them do their jobs.
+This is before data becomes the very center of their jobs.
+A data-driven health care organization is ultimately more primed to achieve the main objectives of AI.
+This can be done with minimal operational disruption and workplace stress.